tngrssl/pastis/README.md

 - Merge with Yasmin's code for DW MRS
 - implement FQN fit criteria + real-time indicator
 - peak-linewidth for prefit
-- adapt reco/fit pipelines for heart/muscle
+- adapt reco/fit pipelines for heart
-- extract header from dicoms: patient name, etc.
-- keep track of data rejection stats in pipeline
 + check # TODO tags in the code :)